arnsteio/Kingsbridge_3D/README.md

 Project: make a suitable replacement cathedral for the board game "The Pillars of the Earth".
 The game is an excellent game of strategic worker placement, now out of print.
 The model could be used to enhance the visuals of the game by replacing the wooden cathedral that comes with the game.

-The project relies heavily on use of
+The project relies heavily on use of http://www.thingiverse.com/thing:35798 by m_bergman (http://www.captskidd.com).

-The Pillars of the Earth board game is trademarked by Mayfair games
+The Pillars of the Earth board game (https://www.mayfairgames.com/products/pillars-earth) is trademarked by Mayfair games.

 - arnstein.orten@gmail.com